ChristianNHill/The-Mean-Lovers/README.md

 # Questions to Keep in Mine:

-What cars are most likely to commit trafiic violations in this county.
+What cars are most likely to commit trafiic violations in this county?